 This is highly dependent on the juice and your perception of taste.
-Fruity flavors tend to require the least amount of steeping time—vape juice that only contains fruit flavors can usually be vaped after a day or two.
+Fruity flavors tend to require the least amount of steeping time—vape juices that only contains fruity concentrates will usually reach their flavor peak in 24 to 48 hours.
 Tobacco and creamy dessert flavors on the other hand, typically need more steeping for maximal flavor.
 It’s recommended that you let these steep for at least two weeks.

 The whole point of steeping vape juice is to get the optimal flavor out of the juice, so if it tastes good to you, then you’re done.
 Some people like to steep their juice for 2-3 weeks, while others might even let it go for months.
 It’s highly subjective.
 You should observe the color of your e-liquid.
 If it becomes slightly darker, then you know it has been steeping.

 When it comes to commercial e-juice, check your bottle and see if it has a born-on date or an expiration date.
 E-juice has a recommended shelf life of two years, so see where your bottle is according to that timeframe to check the likelihood of even needing a steep.
 If your juice is just old and the flavor is off, adding steeping time won’t help.